swyxio/spark-joy/README.md

 Don't use system default/named colors, too brutal.
 Soften it a bit. "[Never use black](https://ianstormtaylor.com/design-tip-never-use-black/)" has been proposed as a rule, but [this is debated](https://news.ycombinator.com/item?id=24303042).

+Here's a [more complete primer on color personalities](https://99designs.com/blog/tips/logo-color-meanings/) with more examples.

+**Mind accessibility**.
 1 in 12 men and 1 in 200 women have color blindness.
 Make sure to check that important distinctions can be perceived.

 - https://twitter.com/LoanReads/status/1313974210151305218?s=20
 - https://www.colourblindawareness.org/colour-blindness/